brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 #### Range specifiers

 Range format specifiers come in two kinds: specifiers for the range itself and specifiers for the underlying elements of the range.
 They must be provided in order: the range specifiers (optionally), then if desired, a colon and then the underlying specifier (optionally).

-For instance:
+Some examples:

 |specifier|meaning|
 |-|----|